Pros and Cons of Using a Holiday Let Management Company

 Flexibility in setting rental rates

-If you’re directly in charge, you can quickly adapt to the market and offer guests special deals or discounts easily and quickly if you choose.
-This may allow you to secure extra last-minute bookings more quickly and efficiently compared to, perhaps, needing to go through an agent who would first need to check discounts with you and might need some extra lead time to roll any new rates out.
+If you’re directly in charge, you can quickly adapt to the market and offer guests special deals, discounts or increase prices easily and quickly if you choose.
+This may allow you to secure extra last-minute bookings more quickly and efficiently compared to, perhaps, needing to go through an agent who would first need to check discounts with you and might need some extra lead time to roll new rates out.

-If you’re living close-by to your holiday rental, handling your own management allows you to keep a close eye on your let.
+If you’re living close by to your holiday rental, handling the management allows you to keep a close eye on your holiday let.
 You’ll be more likely to see if items need replacing or fixing and have a much better idea of the state of your property.

 No guarantee of bookings